microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/channel-getallmessages.md

 Namespace: microsoft.graph

-Retrieve [messages](../resources/chatmessage.md) across all [channels](../resources/channel.md) in a [team](../resources/team.md), including text, audio, and video conversations.
+Retrieve [messages](../resources/chatmessage.md) across all [channels](../resources/channel.md) in a [team](../resources/team.md), that includes text, audio, and video conversations.

-To learn more about using the Microsoft Teams export APIs to export content, see [Export content with the Microsoft Teams export APIs](/microsoftteams/export-teams-content).
+To learn more about how to use the Microsoft Teams export APIs to export content, see [Export content with the Microsoft Teams export APIs](/microsoftteams/export-teams-content).

 ## Permissions